yogi1967/MoneydancePythonScripts/index.md

 ## Welcome to my site for Moneydance Extensions and Scripts written in Python

 _Author: Stuart Beesley - StuWareSoftSystems_

-_NOTE: I AM JUST A USER - I HAVE NO AFFILIATION WITH MONEYDANCE! (but I do use all my scripts on my own live dataset...)_
+_NOTE: I AM JUST A USER - I HAVE NO AFFILIATION WITH MONEYDANCE!
+(I do use all my scripts on my own live dataset... ;-> )_

 **DISCLAIMER**: ALWAYS BACKUP YOUR DATA BEFORE MAKING ANY CHANGES - The author cannot accept any responsibility from the use of these scripts

 Moneydance allows you to run Python scripts and access its functions via their API.
 This allows you to perform all sorts of 'wonderful' things based on your own financial data.

-Python is actual Jython 2.7 and accesses the Moneydance Java codebase.
+Python version is actually Jython 2.7 and accesses the Moneydance Java codebase.

-My scripts and extensions are identical.
+My scripts and extensions are identical(ish).
 The extension version(s) are simply a 'packaged' script version.
-InfiniteKind (the creators of Moneydance) have now signed my Extensions.
+InfiniteKind (the creators of Moneydance) have signed my Extensions.
 NOTE: The signed versions hosted by IK/MD may be a few builds behind my latest versions.
 If you require a signed version, then download links are at the bottom of this page (these also appear in the Extensions>Manage Extensions menu))

 The Extensions will only run properly on Moneydance version 2021.1 (build 3056 onwards)...
 The minimum version to run as standalone scripts is 2019.4 (build 1904)...
-_(If you have installed the extension, but nothing happens, then check your MD version/build)_
+_(If you have installed the extension, but nothing happens when you click the menu, then check your MD version/build)_

 **NOTE: All extensions listed below (except marked with ^^) are listed within the Moneydance Manage Extensions menu - Check there first for updates**